SoftwareHeritage/swh-docs/docs/tutorials/issue-debugging-monitoring.md

 Now you may want to have a customizable view of these logs, along with graphical presentations.
 In the "Dashboard" pane, create a new dashboard.
 Click "add" in the top toolbar and select your saved search.
-It will appear in resizeable panel.
-Now doing a search will restrict the search to the dataset cinfigured for the panels.
+It will appear in resizable panel.
+Now doing a search will restrict the search to the dataset configured for the panels.

-To create more complete vizualizations including graphs, refer to:
+To create more complete visualizations including graphs, refer to:
 <https://www.elastic.co/guide/en/kibana/current/dashboard.html>